CHAS-Health-Pharmacy-Program_CMYK

 The CHAS Health residency program is designed to train highly-motivated clinical pharmacists so that they are prepared to independently and confidently provide direct patient care services in ambulatory and managed healthcare settings.

-Upon completion of the program, the resident will demonstrate proficiency in: collaboration with other healthcare providers, providing pharmaceutical care to diverse patient populations, teaching/precepting, and program development.
+Upon completion of the program, the resident will demonstrate proficiency in: collaboration with other healthcare providers, providing pharmaceutical care to various patient populations, teaching/precepting, and program development.

 CHAS Health, a non-profit Federally Qualified Health Center (FQHC), has one of the most innovative pharmacy practices in the Pacific Northwest.

 Our pharmacists have prescriptive authority under several collaborative drug therapy agreements (CDTA).
-In addition to our in-house pharmacies, our clinical pharmacy services include:
+In addition to our in-house pharmacies, CHAS Pharmacy Residency includes rotations in the following areas/specialties:

 • Anticoagulation Clinic